batuhanturkyilmaz/CENG-TF-3rdSemester-JavaProject-MinecraftModing/README.md

-                                  "How to set up working environment?
+                                  How to set up working environment?
 Do you have IntelliJ IDEA and Eclipse JDK 21 installed?
 If so, proceed with the second option; otherwise, proceed with the first.

 1)